Dili: Electricity

 In the early years of UN rule, electricity was provided by the Comoro power station, which has a 16 MW diesel generator.
 By 2004, there were 23,000 connections in the city creating a demand of 12.5 MW.
-At the time, Dili was the only location in East Timor with 24 hour electricity.
+At the time, Dili was the only location in Timor-Leste with 24-hour electricity.
 Electricity demand peaked from 19:00 to 22:00.
 By 2009, Comoro was producing 32 MW, and by the year after that 92.3% of Dili's households used electricity for lighting purposes.
 Cooking remained carried out using firewood by 66.2% of households, with electricity being used by just 10.1%.
 Non-payment of electricity bills has caused some funding problems.
 In 2011, only 40% of commercial recipients of electricity paid their electricity bills.

 In November 2011, the diesel generators at the new Hera Power Station became operational, producing 119 MW.
 This replaced the operations of the Comoro station, with Hera able to produce electricity using 17% less fuel.
 A new substation was created to supply Dili, and transmission lines link Dili to other cities and towns along the northern coast, part of a ring surrounding the country.
 As of 2016, Dili's peak power demand reached 42.11 MW.
 The development of electricity infrastructure since independence has significantly reduced electricity costs, which moved from 249c per kilowatt-hour in 2002 to 5c per kilowatt-hour in 2014.

 Telecommunications

-Most telecommunication activity in the country is carried out using mobile phones.
-Most of the only 3000 landlines are found in Dili.
+Telecommunications activity in the country is primarily carried out using mobile phones, with most of the country's 3000 landlines found in Dili and used mainly for government and business.
 There are no submarine communications cables connecting to the country, so internet access is supplied via satellites.
 This is expensive, and internet usage nationally was only just above 1% in 2016.
 The government has approved the installation of the Timor-Leste South submarine Cable (TLSSC), connecting to Darwin in Australia, as well as another cable connecting to the Indonesian island of Alor.
-As of 2020, there were 3 telecommunications companies in the country.
+As of 2020, there were 3 telecommunications companies in the country: Telemor, Telkomcel, and Timor Telecom.